lynxtaa/awesome-graphql-client/README.md

 const client = new AwesomeGraphQLClient({
   endpoint: 'http://localhost:8080/graphql',
-  // By default File, Blob, Buffer and stream-like instances are considered as files.
+  // By default File, Blob, Buffer, Promise and stream-like instances are considered as files.
   // You can expand this behaviour by adding a custom predicate
   isFileUpload: (value) => isFileUpload(value) || value instanceof MyCustomFile,
 })